drowe67/radae/README.md

 # Automated Tests

-The cmake/ctest framework is being used as a test framework.
+The `cmake/ctest` framework is being used as a test framework.
 Note at this stage there is no actual code that gets built (so no `make` step).
+The command lines in `CmakeLists.txt` are a good source of examples, if you are interested in running the code in this repo.

 To configure and run the cests:
 ```
 cd radae
 cmake .
 ctest
 ```
 To list tests `ctest -N`, to run just one test `ctest -R inference_model5`, to run in verbose mode `ctest -V -R inference_model5`.

-1. BER test to check simulation modem calibration `--ber_test`
-2. Fixed multipath channel test `--mp_test`.

 # Inference